 The Digital Nomads Medellin Facebook group is a group of digital nomads who live in Medellín or want to live in Medellín.
 It’s essentially a community of remote workers.

 You will see many posts in this group covering the issues of remote working.
-And this group averages about seven new posts daily.
+And this group averages about 10 new posts daily.

 Launched: January 2012

 The Doing Business and Living in Medellin group was launched with the intention to enable discussions about business, networking and making friends.

 This group averages about five new posts per day.

 The Expat Women in Medellin Facebook group is intended for female expats living in Medellin.
 This group is a place where women can post links, advice, concerns, opinions and more.

 This group averages about 11 new posts per day.

 Launched: July 2017

 Number of members: 3,300

 The Medellin Guru Events & Discussion Forum group is intended for the followers of Medellin Guru and other expats and readers interested in sharing experiences and ideas about living in Medellín and visiting Medellín and Colombia.